ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * Revision 2 (pre-Cologne) to be submitted 2020-01-13

-  * Added "Future work" section.
+  * Add "Future work" section.

-  * Removed "Options and votes" section (which were addressed in SG6, SG14, and LEWGI).
+  * Remove "Options and votes" section (which were addressed in SG6, SG14, and LEWGI).

-  * Removed `basic_mdarray` overloads.
+  * Remove `basic_mdarray` overloads.

-  * Removed batched linear algebra operations.
+  * Remove batched linear algebra operations.

-  * Removed over- and underflow requirement for `vector_norm2`.
+  * Remove over- and underflow requirement for `vector_norm2`.

   * *Mandate* any extent compatibility checks that can be done at compile time.